Great Bookham: Geography

 To the west of the Bookhams lies the village of Effingham; further west on the road to Guildford lie the similar villages of East and West Horsley and East and West Clandon.
 To the north-east lie Fetcham and Leatherhead, north of which the area becomes increasingly urban heading towards central London, which is only 23 mi away.
 To the south-east, across the North Downs, are the village of Westhumble and the market town of Dorking.

 Today

-The village has a short high street at its centre, which has two butchers, a family-run fishmongers and two greengrocers.
-Rayleigh House, at the top of the high street, originally built as the Victoria Temperance Hotel by Mary Chrystie, now contains an estate agents and a healthcare practice.

-There are three public houses in Great Bookham: The Anchor, The Royal Oak, The Old Crown and one in Little Bookham, Ye Olde Windsor Castle.
-A loose association with the latter is that the Ranger of Windsor Great Park was often appointed from the area by King Henry VIII which was more than five times larger, stretching as far as Guildford.
+The village has a short high street at its centre.
+There are two public houses in Great Bookham: The Anchor, The Royal Oak and one in Little Bookham, Ye Olde Windsor Castle.
+Currently the Crown pub is closed.
 The Old Barn Hall is the main community centre, regularly used for staging amateur dramatics productions and hosting parties and receptions.

-There are two primary schools in the village: Eastwick Junior School in Eastwick Drive and The Dawnay School in Griffin Way.
-There are three infant schools in Great Bookham: the Polesden Lacey School in Oakfield Close, Eastwick Infant School in Eastwick Drive, and The Dawnay Infant School in Griffin Way.
+There are two primary schools in the village: Eastwick Junior School in Eastwick Drive and Great Bookham School (formerly The Dawnay School) in Griffin Way.
+There are three infant schools in Great Bookham: Polesden Lacey Infant School in Oakfield Close, Eastwick Infant School in Eastwick Drive, and Great Bookham Infant School in Griffin Way.